patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/stacks_queues/notes.md

       -If there is more than one node, set the first property to be the next property on the current first -Decrement the size by 1
       -Return the value of the node removed

+# Recap

+-Stacks are a LIFO data structure where the last value in is always the first one out.
+-Stack are used to handle function invocations (the call stack), for operations like undo/redo, and for routing (remember pages you have visited and go back/forward) and much more!
+-They are not a built in data structure in JavaScript but are relatively simple to implement